 For really heavy use, you can justify 16 GB, but I would consider 8 GB mainstream.
 If you run a lot of virtual machines and do work like that, max out your memory.

 If you can put an obscene amount of memory in your machine and have trouble using all of it, consider using a ramdisk.
 Then you can move your temporary files there, your print spooler, or even your browser cache.
 As fast as SSDs are, RAM is an order of magnitude faster.
 Here are some tips on buying memory if you need them.

 Cortana is a privacy nightmare, but it also slows things down.
 With Cortana disabled, I can hit Start, type something, and have the document or app I was looking for come up now the way they used to in Windows 7.

 Be aware that if you pull up Task Manager after you disable Cortana, you’ll still see something called Cortana running.
 Don’t fret over that.
 It’s what’s left of the Windows search app that you want.

-Disabling Cortana is a bit obnoxious.
+Disabling Cortana is a bit obnoxious, as it requires digging into the registry.
 Click start, type regedit and run the regedit app.

 Navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\Windows Search if it exists.
 If it doesn’t, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows, then right-click and select New -> Key and enter Windows Search.
 Navigate to that key, then right click and select New -> DWORD (32-bit) and enter AllowCortana.
 Make sure the value in the right hand side reads 0x00000000 (0), which is a fancy way of saying zero.